Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Numerical Analysis of cLFV Decays

 An analysis of the parameter distributions (not shown) yields the following upper bounds on the absolute values of the non-unitarity matrix elements:

-The numerical results shown in Eq.~\eqref{eq:eta1} are consistent again with the experimental values reported in Ref.~\cite{Blennow:2023mqx} and we should point out that they are also consistent with the results obtained using the cross parameterization (see Eq.~\eqref{cotas}), which implies that changing the parameterization does not produce significant changes in the behavior of the $\ell_{\alpha} \to \ell_{\beta} \gamma$ branching ratios or in the elements of the matrix $\eta$.
+The numerical results shown in Eq.~\eqref{eq:eta1} are consistent again with the results of Ref.~\cite{Blennow:2023mqx} and we should point out that they are also consistent with the results obtained using the cross parameterization (see Eq.~\eqref{cotas}), which implies that changing the parameterization does not produce significant changes in the behavior of the $\ell_{\alpha} \to \ell_{\beta} \gamma$ branching ratios or in the elements of the matrix $\eta$.
 The full $\eta$ matrix as a function of the parameters $\rho_1$ and $\rho_2$ acquires the following numerical values: